-GETTING A RESTRICTED MICHIGAN LICENSE AFTER A DUI CONVICTION
+GETTING A RESTRICTED MICHIGAN DRIVER’S LICENSE AFTER A DUI CONVICTION

 Friedman Law Firm understands how important it is for you to walk away from a conviction with your driving privileges intact.
-Our experienced DUI attorneys will work on your behalf to maintain a driver’s license for driving to work after your conviction.
-With our experience, strong negotiating skills and our very positive relationships with prosecutors, we can help you keep your job and limit your time without a valid driving license to a minimum.
+Our experienced DUI lawyers will work on your behalf to maintain a driver’s license for driving to work after your DUI conviction.
+With our experience, strong negotiating skills and our very positive relationships with prosecutors, we can help you keep your job and limit your time without a valid Michigan driver’s license to a minimum.

-What Are the License Restrictions After a Michigan DUI?
+What Are the Driver’s License Restrictions After a Michigan DUI Conviction?

-If you have previous convictions for OWI, it can affect your license for up to a year.
+If you have previous convictions for OWI/DUI, it can affect your driver’s license for up to a year.
 If your BAC (blood alcohol content) is 0.17 or higher, or if you have any cocaine or other Schedule 1 narcotics in your system, the higher license suspension of one year also applies.
-With the help of an attorney from Friedman Law Firm, it is possible to obtain restricted driving benefits after a 45-day suspension with an interlock device installed in your vehicle.
+With the help of a DUI attorney from the Friedman Law Firm, it is possible to obtain restricted driving benefits after a 45-day suspension with an interlock device installed in your vehicle.
 This can be possible even with “High BAC” charges.

-Am I Guaranteed a Michigan Restricted License After a DUI Conviction?
+Am I Guaranteed a Restricted Driver’s License After a DUI Conviction?

-To learn more about how your license suspension can be restored to a restricted driver’s license after a DUI conviction in Michigan, call Friedman Law Firm today and speak with one of our qualified Michigan DUI lawyers.
-We will fight for your restricted license, so you can keep your job while you work through an OWI conviction.
-Call 248-932-0900 or e-mail us.
+To learn more about how your license suspension can be restored to a restricted driver’s license after a DUI conviction in Michigan, call Friedman Law Firm today and speak with one of our qualified Michigan DUI Lawyers.
+We will fight for your restricted driver’s license, so you can keep your job while you work through a Michigan OWI conviction.
+Call 248-932-0900 or email us.